oobabooga/text-generation-webui/Contributing-guidelines.md

 **API**

 The API exists to make it possible to automate text generation actions available in the UI.
+It is implemented as an extension.

 * You should not add features exclusively to the API if they could be added to the UI first.
 * Providing an API with extensive and niche features is not a priority.